-returns the list of symbolic_propagate of self, ignoring value and simpler as_set_condition()
+returns the list of symbolic_propagate of self, ignoring value and simpler translate(problem, vars={})

-Converts the syntax tree to a Z3 expression, using .value and .simpler if present
+Converts the syntax tree to a Z3 expression, using .value if present as_set_condition()

 - problem (Theory) holds the context for the translation (e.g. a cache of translations). - vars (Dict[id, ExprRef], optional) mapping from Variable's id to Z3 translation.
 Filled in by AQuantifier.
 Defaults to {}.